Forcing the $\Pi^1_n$-Uniformization Property

-\begin{lemma} For any $\alpha$, the set of $\alpha$-allowable forcings is nonempty. \end{lemma} \begin{proof} By induction on $\alpha$.
-If there are $\alpha$-allowable forcings, then there are bookkeeping functions $F$ which together with the rules (a) and (b) will create nontrivial $\alpha+1$-allowable forcings.
-We just have to ensure that $F$ is such that at every stage $\beta$, if (b) applies, we force with a nontrivial forcing, which is straightforward.
-For limit ordinals, the same reasoning applies, to show that there are $F$ such that the set of $\alpha$-allowable forcings contains nontrivial elements. \end{proof}
+\begin{lemma} Work in $W$.
+For any $\alpha$, the set of $\alpha$-allowable forcings is nonempty. \end{lemma} \begin{proof} By induction on $\alpha$.
+If there are $\alpha$-allowable forcings over $W$, then every bookkeeping function $F \in W$, $F: \delta \rightarrow W^4$ together with the rules (a) and (b) will create a nontrivial $\alpha+1$-allowable forcing just by the way we chose to define $\alpha+1$-allowability.
+For limit ordinals, the same reasoning applies. \end{proof}

-As a direct consequence we obtain that there must be an ordinal $\alpha$ such that for every $\beta> \alpha$, the set of $\alpha$-allowable forcings must equal the set of $\beta$-allowable forcings.
-Indeed every allowable forcing is an $\aleph_1$-sized partial order, thus there are only set-many of them (modulo isomorphism), and the decreasing sequence of $\alpha$-allowable forcings must eventually stabilize at a set which also must be non-empty.
+As a direct consequence we obtain that there must be an ordinal $\alpha$ such that for every $\beta> \alpha$, the set of $\alpha$-allowable forcings over $W$ must equal the set of $\beta$-allowable forcings over $W$.
+Indeed every allowable forcing is an $\aleph_1$-sized partial order in $W$, thus there are only set-many of them (modulo isomorphism), and the decreasing sequence of $\alpha$-allowable forcings must eventually stabilize at a set which also must be non-empty.

-\begin{definition} Let $\alpha_0$ be the least ordinal such that for every $\beta> \alpha_0$, the set of $\alpha_0$-allowable forcings is equal to the set of $\beta$-allowable forcings. \end{definition} The set of $\infty$-allowable forcings can also be described in the following way.
-A $\delta < \omega_2$-length iteration $\forceP= (\forceP_{\alpha} \, : \, \alpha< \delta)$ is $\infty$-allowable if it is recursively constructed following a bookkeeping function $F$ and a modified version of the two rules from above: we ask in (a) whether there exists an ordinal $\zeta$ at all for which the antecedens of (a) is true.
+\begin{definition} Let $\alpha_0$ be the least ordinal such that for every $\beta> \alpha_0$, the set of $\alpha_0$-allowable forcings over $W$ is equal to the set of $\beta$-allowable forcings over $W$. \end{definition} The set of $\infty$-allowable forcings can also be described in the following way.
+A $\delta < \omega_1$-length iteration $\forceP= (\forceP_{\alpha} \, : \, \alpha< \delta)$ is $\infty$-allowable if it is recursively constructed following a bookkeeping function $F$ and a modified version of the two rules from above: we ask in (a) whether there exists an ordinal $\zeta$ at all for which the antecedens of (a) is true.
 If there is such an ordinal $\zeta$ we proceed as described in (a) if not we use (b).
-Note that for $m\in \omega$ and a real $x$ we will have several potential $y$'s such that $(x,y,m,\xi) \in i$ as we go along in an $\infty$-allowable iteration.
-The ranks of the potential values form a decreasing sequence of ordinals, thus, once we set a value $f(m,x)$, we can be sure that eventually there will be a value for $f(m,x)$ which will not change any more in rank, and hence is unique.
+Note that for $m\in \omega$ and a real $x$ we will have several potential $y$'s such that $(x,y,m,\xi) \in I$ as we go along in an $\infty$-allowable iteration.
+The ranks of the potential values form a decreasing sequence of ordinals, thus, once we set a value $f(m,x)$, we can be sure that eventually there will be a value for $f(m,x)$ which will not change any more in rank.